Anastas Mikoyan: Personality and legacy

-Mikoyan was defiantly proud of his Armenian identity, and in a 1959 meeting with U.S. Vice President Richard Nixon in Washington, he even raised the issue of the treatment of the Armenians in Turkey.
-He greatly enjoyed meeting fellow Armenians abroad, including former U.S. ambassador Edward Djerejian.
 However, in post-Soviet Armenia, Mikoyan's legacy is contentious.
 His critics point to his participation in the 1930s purges in Armenia on the orders of Stalin.
-His supporters argue that he was a major figure on the global political stage and usually point to his role in defusing the Cuban missile crisis.
-Others emphasize Mikoyan's important role in de-Stalinization in Armenia, including his March 1954 speech in Yerevan and his significant involvement in rehabilitations.
-Mikoyan's contributions to the development of the Soviet Armenian state included support for major economic projects, such as the Arpa–Sevan canal.
-As a Supreme Soviet Deputy for Yerevan, he maintained close ties with Soviet Armenian leaders like Yakov Zarobyan and Anton Kochinyan and regularly consulted with them on Armenian affairs.
+His supporters argue that he was a major figure on the global political stage and point to his diplomacy during the Cuban missile crisis.
+Others emphasize Mikoyan's important role in de-Stalinization in Armenia, including his significant involvement in rehabilitations.
+Mikoyan's contributions to the development of the Soviet Armenian state included support for major economic projects, such as the Arpa–Sevan tunnel.
+As a Supreme Soviet Deputy for Yerevan, he maintained close ties with Soviet Armenian officials like Anton Kochinyan, Yeghishe Astsatryan, and Yakov Zarobyan and regularly consulted with them on Armenian affairs.
 Although limited in his ability to assist Armenian leaders on Nagorno-Karabakh, he was sympathetic to Armenian concerns, and his son Sergo was later a prominent advocate for the Karabakh movement.
 Despite his break with the Armenian Church, Mikoyan maintained good relations with Catholicos Vazgen I. He was also a supporter of composer Aram Khachaturian, and counted Marshal Ivan Bagramyan among his personal friends.

+Mikoyan married Ashkhen Tumanyan in 1921.
+Together, they had five sons – Stepan, Vladimir, Aleksei, Vano, and Sergo.
+Kochinyan recalled that, while visiting the Armenian village of Khndzoresk in the 1960s, Mikoyan was asked by a local woman how many children his wife had.
+When he replied "five boys," she "laughed heartily" and remarked "Your wife is a rashid [hero].
+There is no way that I can top her!"
+In addition to their five sons, the Mikoyans adopted the two sons of Stepan Shaumian.
+They had so many children under their care that they faced financial problems.
+Ashkhen would borrow money from Politburo wives who had fewer children.
+If Mikoyan had discovered this, he would, according to his children, have become furious.

-Dubbed the Vicar of Bray of politics and known as the "Survivor" during his time, Mikoyan was one of the few Old Bolsheviks who was spared from Stalin's purges and was able to retire comfortably from political life.
-This was highlighted in a number of popular sayings in Russian, including "From Ilyich [Lenin] to Ilyich [Brezhnev] ... without heart attack or stroke!"(Ot Ilyicha do Ilyicha bez infarkta i paralicha).
-One veteran Soviet official described his political career in the following manner: "The rascal was able to walk through Red Square on a rainy day without an umbrella [and] without getting wet.
+Mikoyan was one of the few Old Bolsheviks who survived Stalin's purges and was able to retire comfortably from political life.
+Sheila Fitzpatrick referred to Mikoyan as "the great survivor of Soviet politics," while Roy Medvedev wrote that Mikoyan represented an "uncommon example of political survival under Soviet conditions."
+Pietro Shakarian noted that Mikoyan's reputation for survival was "undoubtedly augmented by the larger theme of survival in the history of his native republic, Armenia."
+One veteran Soviet official described Mikoyan's political career in the following manner: "The rascal was able to walk through Red Square on a rainy day without an umbrella [and] without getting wet.
 He could dodge the raindrops."

-Portrayals

-Paul Whitehouse played Mikoyan in the 2017 satirical film The Death of Stalin.